WeegeeNumbuh1/FlightGazer/README.md

   - Set up to automatically start on boot via `systemd`
 - Easily update to latest builds here on Github
   - Automagically migrate settings, even if new options appear or are removed in the future
-- A web interface that makes it easier to configure, check, and update FlightGazer (as a separate project)
 - Program state is available in a json file for use elsewhere
 - Logs events when you detect aircraft beyond typical ADS-B range limits (DXing)
 - Robust and hard-to-break